Fatigue

 Evaluation of Fatigue

 Fatigue can be highly subjective.
-Patients vary in what they consider to be fatigue and how they describe it.
-There are also few ways to objectively confirm fatigue or tell how severe it is.
+Patients vary in what they consider to be fatigue and how they describe it, and there are few ways to objectively confirm fatigue or tell how severe it is.
 History and physical examination focus on identifying subtle manifestations of underlying illness (particularly infections, endocrine and rheumatologic disorders, anemia, and depression) that can be used to guide testing.

 History

 Review of systems should be thorough because potential causes of fatigue are so numerous and diverse.
 Among important nonspecific symptoms are fever, weight loss, and night sweats (possibly suggesting cancer, a rheumatologic disorder, or an infection).
 Menstrual history is obtained in women of child-bearing age.
-Unless a cause is evident, patients should be asked questions from screening questionnaires for psychologic disorders (eg, depression, anxiety, drug use disorder, somatoform disorders, domestic violence).
+If a cause is not evident, patients should complete screening questionnaires for mental health conditions (eg, depression, anxiety, substance use disorder, somatoform disorders) as well as for domestic violence.

 Past medical history should address known disorders.
-Complete drug use history should include prescription, over-the-counter, and recreational drugs.
+Complete medication history should include prescription, over-the-counter, and recreational drugs.

-Social history should elicit descriptions of diet, drug use, and the effect of fatigue on quality of life, employment, and social and family relationships.
+Social history should elicit descriptions of diet, drug and alcohol use, and the effect of fatigue on quality of life, employment, and social and family relationships.

 Physical examination

-Vital signs are checked for fever, tachycardia, tachypnea, and hypotension.
+Vital signs are checked for fever, tachycardia, tachypnea, and hypotension (especially orthostatic).

 General examination should be particularly comprehensive, including general appearance and examination of the heart, lungs, abdomen, head and neck, breasts, rectum (including prostate exam and testing for occult blood), genitals, liver, spleen, lymph nodes, joints, and skin.